schluppeck/dafni/Introduction.md

 - recap what have we covered in the last 7 weeks?
 - where to go to from here (unleash your inner coding :tiger:)
-- try to approach each new problem, project with lots of repetition (analysis, writing, coding, ...):
+- try to approach each new problem, project where you find lots of repetition (analysis, writing, coding, ...):
   - there must be a better way!
   - what's the smallest unit that gets repeated all the time?
   - can I use ``bash/unix``, ``matlab`` or another tool to automate?
 - just try things out - you'll learn tons in the process